jaredellison/beauty-diff/README.md

 - [ ] Test on other unix machines
 - [ ] Allow the script to accept options and call js-beautify with them
 - [ ] Allow the script to handle an array of input files
+- [ ] Allow the script to handle filenames where a full file path is passed
 - [ ] Suggest this functionality as an addition to the js-beautify project
   - [ ] Look into implementing colordiff using node.js
   - [ ] Look into implementing colordiff using Python